 Safety – If the system involved in the incident affects human life or safety, responding in an appropriate, rapid fashion is the most important priority.

 Urgent concerns – Departments and offices may have urgent concerns about the availability or integrity of critical systems or data that must be addressed promptly.
 Appropriate staff shall be made available for consultation in such cases.

 Scope – Work to promptly establish the scope of the incident and to identify the extent of systems and data affected.

-Containment - After life and safety issues have been resolved, identify and implement actions to mitigate the spread of the incident and its consequences.
+Containment – Afterlife, and safety issues have been resolved, identify and implement actions to mitigate the spread of the incident and its consequences.
 Such actions might well include requiring that affected systems be disconnected from the network.

 Preservation of evidence – Promptly develop a plan to identify and implement steps for the preservation of evidence, consistent with needs to restore availability.
 The plan might include steps to clone a hard disk, preserve log information, or capture screen

 Investigation – Investigate the causes and circumstances of the incident, and determine future preventative actions.

-Record Keeping – We shall maintain a log of all confidential information Security Incidents, recording the date, type of confidential information affected, number of subjects affected (if applicable), summary of the reason for the breach, and corrective measures taken.
-The DPO will maintain an internal record containing statistics and summary-level information about all known confidential information Security Incidents, along with recommendations and plans to mitigate the risks that led to those incidents.
+The Company shall provide annually to the DPO a report containing statistics and summary-level information about all known confidential information Security Incidents, along with recommendations and plans to mitigate the risks that led to those incidents.